Jander1YT/FS25_MAN-Fiat/README.md

 Thank You for Download this Mod!
 You can click on one of this Vehicle .zip file, go to the three dots on the top right corner and download it.
-THE COLOR-CONFIGURATION FOR THE "MAN" DOESN'T WORK!!!
-THE TURN LIGHTS, THE "DAMAGE" AND THE WETNESS ON THE VEHICLES ALSO DONT WORK CORRECTLY!!!
-I also maybe wont fix this buggs because I don't know how ;)
+THE TURN LIGHTS DONT WORK CORRECTLY!!!